 We are a leading developer of technology-based products and services and associated content for the worldwide gaming, lottery, social and digital gaming industries.
-Our portfolio of revenue-generating activities primarily includes supplying gaming machines and game content, CMSs and table game products and services to licensed gaming entities; providing instant and draw-based lottery products, lottery systems and lottery content and services to lottery operators; providing social casino game solutions to retail consumers; and providing a comprehensive suite of digital RMG and sports wagering solutions, distribution platforms, content, products and services.
-We report our operations in four business segments-Gaming, Lottery, SciPlay (formerly referred to as our Social business segment) and Digital.
+Our portfolio of revenue-generating activities primarily includes supplying gaming machines and game content, casino-management systems and table game products and services to licensed gaming entities; providing instant and draw-based lottery products, lottery systems and lottery content and services to lottery operators; providing social casino gaming solutions to retail consumers; and providing a comprehensive suite of digital RMG and sports wagering solutions, distribution platforms, content, products and services.
+We report our operations in four business segments-Gaming, Lottery, SciPlay, and Digital.